 IUKDPF’s Supriya Roychoudhury speaks with Kalpana Viswanath, Co-Founder of Safetipin, a mobile app developed to support community and women’s safety.
 Safetipin was started in 2013 and has worked with city and municipal governments in more than 15 cities in India and globally.
-She has worked with Delhi government since 2009 to help build programmes to address women’s safety.
-Here she shares her journey so far, points to potential opportunities for South-South Cooperation for inclusive and resilient urbanisation, and discusses the challenges thrown up by Covid-19 for women.
+She has worked with the Delhi government since 2009 to help build programmes to address women’s safety.
+She shares with us her journey so far, highlights potential opportunities for South-South Cooperation for inclusive and resilient urbanisation, and discusses the challenges thrown up by Covid-19 for women.
 This interview has been edited for clarity.

 SR: Let me start by asking you about the origin story of Safetipin.
 Why did you feel the need to develop this app?

-KV: When I look back, in hindsight, so many women’s safety apps came out in 2013 – the year we launched Safetipin.
+KV: Many women’s safety apps came out in 2013 – the year we launched Safetipin.
 Most of these apps were emergency apps that had basically been developed by technology firms, by people who felt very moved by the issue of women’s safety.
 ‘What can we do to make women feel safe?
 Let’s build this emergency app’ seemed to be the general line of thinking.
 Back then, there were so many articles on the ‘top ten safety apps’.
 But if you look at the articles that come out now, Safetipin is practically the only one that gets mention; we’re only ones who stayed the course.
-And I think that is because we had a very good technology design person, as well as a gender and urban safety expert as founders and designers of the app.
+And I think it’s because we had a very good technology design person in-house, as well as a gender and urban safety expert.
 This combination allowed us to a build a robust technology with the idea of getting to the heart of what women really wanted.
-For us, it was about trying to bring about social change, it wasn’t just about pressing a button to access the police faster.
+For us, it was about trying to bring about social change; it wasn’t just about pressing a button to access the police faster.
 We also recognised that it wasn’t just about putting a tool into the woman’s hands because the truth is, many women do not own smartphones.
 So we really focused our work on taking women’s voices to government.

 SR: Safetipin was developed in Delhi, but today it is being used widely in other parts of the world, across cities in Latin America and South East Asia, for example.
 What explains Safetipin’s global reach and resonance?
 What kind of collaborations, networks and partnerships enabled this knowledge and technology to diffuse to other parts of the Global South?

 KV: While the My Safetipin app remains the same wherever you go in the world, we have other customisable data collection tools.
-Safetipin Nite basically allows you to capture images of the city (this is done by done by mounting the phone with the app on it on the screen of a moving vehicle) and analyse them both manually as well as using machine learning.
-And then there is another called Safetipin Site, which is a customisable tool to collect data on selected public places, through a detailed questionnaires, pictures, and spatial data.
-These two tools are built for each client, so to speak.
+Safetipin Nite basically allows you to capture images of the city (this is done by done by mounting the phone with the app on it, to a moving vehicle) and analyse them both manually as well as through machine learning.
+And then there is another tool called Safetipin Site, which is a customisable tool to collect data on selected public places, through detailed questionnaires, pictures, and spatial data.
+These two tools are customised for each client.
 If a city wants to study a metro station site, for example, we build a tool to do that.
 These tools are very specific data collection tools, not based on crowdsourced data like the main Safetipin app.
-Another example of customising the data collection process to meet the requirements of the client would be the case of the City of Bogota, which was interested in auditing its bike lanes.
-So instead of sending out cars to collect the data, we engaged with the biking community to attach the phones (and the Safetipin Nite app on it) to their bikes and map out the city’s lanes.
+Another example of customising the data collection process to meet the requirements of the client would be the case of the City of Bogota – which was interested in partnering with us to audit Bogota’s bike lanes.
+So instead of sending out cars to collect the data, we engaged with the biking community to attach the phones (and the Safetipin Nite app on it) to their bikes in order to map out the city’s lanes.

 KV: We’ve been doing a lot of work with the Asian Development Bank, the World Bank, and the Development Bank of Latin America (CAF), through our partnerships with city governments.
 The way it works is that we meet with city agreements, they agree to use the app’s data for their urban planning processes, and the banks then come on board.
 So our work with these banks is never done independently of cities and their agendas.